Eric

 He has a flair for period, accent, and fine nuance.
 He doesn't see life, let alone drama, as zero-sum games.
 His instinct and passion are to tell the story, straight, with atmosphere: subtle energetic interplay — less bound by material objectives such as clashed in last century's heavyweight Method bouts; sometimes simple moments warmly shared.
 He would rather conspire, than compete — to breathe effortless, authentic energy into each fragment of earnest prose, understated comedy or full-on slapstick.
 In his time, he has been in radio, musical and physical theatre, contemporary dance, randomly minimal TV, some powerful thrillers, several execrable horror films, and a shelf-load of shorts — a generous handful of which are, in all modesty, outstanding (you can catch a few via the next tab, Links and Clips).

 Youthful struggles with obedience bounced him from several institutions.
-As an adult, he wrecked and repaired his back, exposed epithelial, liver and lung cells to the ravages of weather, pollution and good living.
-But, entering middle age, he retains the energy and apoline torso of a thirty-something.
-He has poor memory for celebrity and a childlike lack of tact: he's easy to get on with, harder to control; and, without the "professionalism" to know his his place, he prefers to get his hands dirty, engaging fully with the whole collaborative illusory process, occasionally, treading on toes.
+As an adult, he wrecked and repaired his back, exposed epithelial, liver and lung cells to the ravages of weather and good living, and has upgraded to alloy the suspension bushes in his right hip.
+Yet, in late middle age, he is as energetic and vital as some in their forties.
+With poor memory for celebrity and a childlike lack of tact, he's easy to get on with, harder to control; and, lacking the "professionalism" to know his his place, he prefers to get his hands dirty, engaging fully with the whole collaborative illusory process, occasionally, treading on toes.

 __________________________________________________________________________________________________________